ROCm/rocm-finance/docs/about/compatibility-matrix.rst

 ROCm Finance compatibility matrix
 *********************************

-Use this table to view ROCm Finance compatibility and system compatibility across releases.
+This table provides system and library compatibility information for the ROCm Finance libraries.

 .. list-table::
    :header-rows: 1